MAGE Algorithm

 The newly developed algorithm approximated the manual results better than EasyGV, cgmanalysis, iglu_naive, and cgmquantify.
 The largest discrepancy was noted for cgmanalysis and cgmquantify both of which implemented Baghurst’s algorithm [11].
 It is unclear whether the deviation from manual reference is due to the underlying algorithm or the specific of implementations of the algorithm.
 The differences in accuracy among the MAGE algorithms points to the necessity of a visual display of the underlying calculations with identified peaks and nadirs.
 While such visual display is implemented for the proposed MAGE algorithm in version 3 of R package iglu [17], this functionality is absent from EasyGV, cgmanalysis, and cgmquantify, making it more difficult for the user to verify the accuracy.

 A major challenge for any automated MAGE algorithm is separation of true peaks and nadirs in a larger trend from the smaller glucose fluctuations.
 A particular advantage of the proposed algorithm is the use of moving averages which inherently smooth out local fluctuations within a larger trend.
 The amount of smoothing can be tuned by varying the window sizes of the short and long moving averages, and we found that the algorithm is quite robust to the choice of window sizes, with high accuracy in a large range (Figure 3).
+Additionally, the proposed optimal short and long moving averages are robust to the frequency of the CGM meter, as shown by the similar mean errors of the MAGE algorithm despite the meter frequency in Table 4.
 One disadvantage is that the moving average is a lagging indicator, and thus is undefined in the beginning of the time period (e.g., a moving average of window size 20 is undefined for the first 19 time points).
 This could skew the calculations of MAGE if the first times points contain a lot of variation in subject’s glucose levels.
 To adjust for this, the algorithm replaces the undefined moving average values at the first time points with the first calculated moving average value (e.g., a moving average of window size 20 will be first calculated at 20th time point, and that same value will be assigned to the first 19 time point to be later used in determining the crosses of short and long moving averages).
 This adjustment can be seen for the long moving average in Figure 1, where its value is flat for the first 32 points.
 Given the high accuracy of the proposed algorithm compared to manual calculations, this adjustment is adequate, however it is possible that it may not be adequate for some CGM profiles.
 In practice, we recommend to inspect the visual display of MAGE calculations provided by iglu [17] as in Figures 1 and 2 for additional accuracy validation.
 Another challenge for MAGE calculations is the presence of asymmetric excursions.
 To prevent double counting, typically only ascending (MAGE+) or descending (MAGE–) excursion amplitudes are averaged.
 When excursions are symmetric, MAGE+ = MAGE–, and the accuracy is not affected irrespective of the choice of direction.
 However, when excursions are asymmetric, the direction matters as the two disagree.
 By default, our algorithm follows the description in Service et al. [3], and calculates MAGE+ or MAGE– depending on which type of excursion first crosses the one SD threshold.
 The same decision is made in [12].
-However, Baghurst [11] argues that it is more appropriate to use \(MAGE_{avg} = \frac{1}{2}(MAGE_{plus}+MAGE_{minus})\).
+However, Baghurst [11] argues that it is more appropriate to use .
 Our implementation allows the user to change the default settings, and explicitly calculate MAGE+, MAGE–, MAGEavg, or MAGEmax, which makes our algorithm’s implementation more flexible compared to existing MAGE software.

 Conclusion

-We pressent a new algorithm for MAGE calculation that significantly outperforms existing algorithms.
+We present a new algorithm for MAGE calculation that significantly outperforms existing algorithms.
 The implementation of this algorithm is free and open-source, it is available in the R package iglu version 3 [17] as well as in the accompanying GUI via Shiny App at https://irinagain.shinyapps.io/shiny_iglu/.
 Furthermore, the visual displays of the CGM traces, exact values for manual MAGE and the code to reproduce all analyses, along with instructions on how to download each CGM trace, are publicly available at https://github.com/Nathaniel-Fernandes/mage_algorithm_data.
 The public nature of CGM traces, manual MAGE values, and the algorithm allow additional validation of presented results by a community at large.

 Funding Sources: NSF CAREER Award DMS-2044823 to IG